Bilinear representation mitigates reversal curse and enables consistent model editing: Experiments

-\paragraph{Results.} Figure~\ref{fig:edit_generalization}b shows that both ``Reversal Cursed'' and ``Not Reversal Cursed'' models successfully learn the direct edit with 100\% accuracy.
-However, their generalization abilities diverge dramatically: models without the reversal curse achieve high logical generalization, while those with the curse fail completely.
-Additionally, ``Not Reversal Cursed'' models maintain better locality than their counterparts.
+\paragraph{Results.} As illustrated in Figure~\ref{fig:edit_generalization}b, both ``Reversal Cursed'' and ``Not Reversal Cursed'' models achieve near-perfect accuracy on the primary edit.
+However, their capacities for logical propagation diverge sharply: models without the reversal curse exhibit robust generalization to entailed facts, whereas reversal-cursed models fail almost entirely.
+Furthermore, ``Not Reversal Cursed'' models demonstrate superior locality, preserving the integrity of unrelated factual knowledge more effectively than their counterparts.

 To quantify the relationship between internal structure and editing performance, we correlate each model's best bilinear probe accuracy (across all layers from Experiment 2) with its best logical generalization after editing (across all layers).
-Figure~\ref{fig:edit_generalization}c reveals a strong positive correlation ($R^2=0.939$), demonstrating that a well-structured bilinear representation predicts a successful logical propagation of a single edit.
+Figure~\ref{fig:edit_generalization}c reveals a robust positive correlation ($R^2=0.939$), establishing that a well-structured bilinear representation predicts a successful logical propagation of a single edit.

 Interestingly, the optimal layers for editing do not align perfectly with the layers where the bilinear structure is strongest.
 Figure~\ref{fig:edit_generalization}d reveals that for ``Not Reversal Cursed'' models, logical generalization is highest when editing early-to-mid layers (1-4), whereas the bilinear structure is most prominent in middle layers (6-9).
 This suggests that to effectively edit an entity, one must intervene at the layers where the structured representation is being formed, rather than at the layers where it is already fully established and utilized.
 Modifying these earlier layers appears to correctly update the downstream representation, enabling the desired logical propagation.
 These results provide strong evidence for our central claim: bilinear representation is a key to logically consistent model editing.